 - DAY 1: Exploring Anchorage and Visit the Alaska Wildlife Conservation Center (AWCC)

-- DAY 2: Ferry from Whittier to Valdez (option to drive)
+- DAY 2 Alaska itinerary: Take a Ferry from Whittier to Valdez (option to drive)

-- DAY 4: Drive from Valdez to Fairbanks (with a stop in North Pole)
+- DAY 4: Drive from Valdez to Fairbanks (with a stop at the North Pole)

-- DAY 5: Spend this day Exploring Fairbanks
+- DAY 5 Alaska Itinerary: Spend this day Exploring Fairbanks

-- DAY 6: Drive from Fairbanks to Denali then overnight in Talkeetna
+- DAY 6: Drive from Fairbanks to Denali, with overnight in Talkeetna

-- DAY 7: Exploring Talkeetna and drive to Seward
+- DAY 7: Take a flightseeing in Denali and drive to Seward

-- DAY 8: Boat day-tour on Kenai Fjords National Park
+- DAY 8 Alaska Itinerary: Boat day tour on Kenai Fjords National Park

-- DAY 9: Hiking to the Harding Icefield
+- DAY 9 Alaska Itinerary: Hiking to the Harding Icefield

 - DAY 10: Exit Glacier Hike & Drive back to Anchorage